 His results showed that chimneys (risers) with smaller diameters and shorter heights were more efficient.
 This agrees with the results here, and agrees with the theory that more excess air leads to lower heat transfer efficiency.
 He also did a number of tests showing that dimension B (Fig. 5.1) has a large effect on efficiency, with smaller values of B leading to higher efficiency.
 This also agrees with the results here.
 He also showed that the addition of a skirt led to a large increase in efficiency, however, one can calculate from his reported dimensions that the skirt cut the minimum hot flow area by over 50%.
-Thus, one would expect the decrease in air flow to be the major source of the increase in efficiency.
+Thus, one would expect the decrease in excess air to be the major source of the increase in efficiency.

 One significant difference between Goyer's results and the results here are his conclusion that adding insulation to a skirt increases the efficiency.
 My results showed that insulating the skirt led to only a small increase in efficiency.
-One reason for this discrepancy might be that my uninsulated skirts were made of fresh sheet metal which is shiny on the outside, and thus will lot loose a lot of heat.
+One reason for this discrepancy might be that my uninsulated skirts were made of fresh sheet metal which is shiny on the outside, and thus will lot loose a lot of heat by radiation.
+Previous calculations show that the bulk of the heat loss from the outside of a stove or skirt is by radiation (Andreatta, 2004).
 Thus, my uninsulated skirts lost less heat than his uninsulated skirts, while my insulated skirt probably lost more heat than his insulated skirt.

 Perhaps the largest difference between Goyer's results and mine was that he measured the oxygen in the outlet stream.
 One can use this to calculate an excess air ratio, and if one does this one gets numbers much smaller than mine.
 His average excess air ratio was 2.92, he occasionally saw numbers as low as 1.29.
 My excess air ratios were rarely less than 3.
+He does not report how much soot or smoke was produced in his experiments.